11notes/docker-nextjs/README.md

 * [NodeJS](https://nodejs.org/en)

 ## Tips
+* Use [11notes/nextjs-cluster](https://github.com/11notes/docker-nextjs-cluster) to run the build output in a cluster on a single or multiple hosts
 * Don't bind to ports < 1024 (requires root), use NAT/reverse proxy
 * [Permanent Storage](https://github.com/11notes/alpine-docker-netshare) - Module to store permanent container data via NFS/CIFS and more